Licence Checker England

 Research notes

 As of October 2024, Camden estimated approximately 6,200 properties required licensing under the additional licensing scheme, with 2,566 already licensed and 1,500 applications pending.
 Approximately 8,000 HMO properties exist in Camden; nearly half remain unlicensed.
 Over 200 Civil Penalty Notices issued and over £300,000 in court fines secured.
 Over £1 million in CPNs issued during April 2023 financial year.
-Non-compliance penalties up to £30,000 per property plus rent repayment orders up to 12 months.
+Non-compliance penalties can include civil penalties.
+Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
 Property types covered: HMOs occupied by 3 or more persons forming 2 or more households sharing amenities (not meeting mandatory threshold),Purpose-built self-contained flats in blocks of 3 or more that are HMOs (exempt from mandatory but covered here),Section 257 HMOs: buildings converted into self-contained flats where the conversion did not comply with Building Regulations 1991 (or later) and less than two-thirds of the flats are owner-occupied.
 Exemptions or exclusions: Properties already subject to mandatory HMO licensing Properties managed or controlled by a local housing authority, registered social landlord, or other specified public body Properties subject to an Interim or Final Management Order under the Housing Act 2004.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.